DuendeInexistente/Cirque/CreakJou.md

 ### 04 - 15

 The moon!
-How am I supposed to reach the moon!?
+How am I supposed to do that!?
 That gryphon must be crazy!
 I knew dreaming about him had to mean something...
 I told him as much, and he only laughed- A deep bass laugher that, in another time and world, I would've found lovely.

 By Celestia, I will kill him one of these days.
 Just stab him right on the gut he doesn't have.